John Lowe (darts player): Career

-Lowe achieved the first ever televised nine-dart finish (the sport's equivalent of a 147 break in snooker) on 13 October 1984 during the World Matchplay tournament against Keith Deller, although it was not live and instead shown on a highlights programme on ITV.
-It was achieved via a rare third visit combination of treble 17, treble 18 and double 18.
-For the nine-dart finish, Lowe received £102,000.
-Lowe also went on to win the tournament, for which he received £12,000, and earned an additional £1,000 for tournament's highest outshot (161).
+Lowe achieved the first-ever televised nine-dart finish on 13 October 1984, during the World Matchplay tournament against Keith Deller, although it was not live and instead shown on a highlights programme on ITV.
+It was achieved via a rare third-visit combination of treble 17, treble 18 and double 18.
+For the nine-dart finish, Lowe received £102,000, he went on to win the tournament, for which he received £12,000, and earned an additional £1,000 for the tournament's highest outshot (161).
 This remained the highest amount of money earned by a darts player at a single tournament for almost two decades.